CBroemse/SimilaritYWriter20/README.md

       OR
       gh1:= ["AAABB","AAABAB","AAA","BBBAA"] => 'kArmTrack5' -> phiMax -> ["AAABB","AAABAB","BBBAA","AAA"]
 #### add a new element to the list above:
+      addGh:Int ; 1 == add new line to a bonelist: ghCheck and write

 ## plot graphs writing to wxmaxima